SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 .. py:function:: readIdentity(personID, identityID, options)
     :noindex:

-    Retrieve one identity of one person.
+    Read one or all the identities of one person.

     **Authorization**: :todo:`To be defined`

     :param str personID: The ID of the person.
     :param str personID: The ID of the identity.
+If not provided, all identities are returned.
     :param dict options: the processing options.
 Supported options are ``transactionID``.
-    :return: a status indicating success or error, and in case of success the identity data.
+    :return: a status indicating success or error, and in case of success a list of identities.

 .. py:function:: updateIdentity(personID, identityID, identity, options)
     :noindex: